-It was a normal hectic day at work.
-In my responsibilities in distribution and inventory management there were some routine tasks, mostly demands coming from 7 retail locations and corporate orders for information technology products.
+It was meant to be normal hectic day at work where I would go about managing my responsibilities in distribution and inventory management , working mostly on demands coming from seven retail locations and corporate orders for information technology products.

-That day as I walked through the modern building with nice big glass doors, something looked different.
-Local police officers greeted me at the lobby.
+However, as I walked through the main entrance of the modern building with nice big glass doors, something looked different.
+Local police officers were at the lobby.
 The receptionist said, “Good Morning Ashik”.
 But, the police officers directed me to the lunch room down the hall.
 As I went inside the lunch room, all other employees were there as well.
 I was told by others that we have been raided.
 We were held there for some time and released later to go home.

 The company had corporate contracts with major companies and government agencies.
 There was a need for large order by a government agency.
 One of the components required higher capacity that was unavailable.
 So, our company obtained the components with higher capacity from third party.
 Technical department installed them and changed the labels to match the requirement for the order.
 Inventory was adjusted by the IT department to match.

 Everything was good and we enjoyed few parties including bringing Indian caterer with Tandoori oven in the warehouse.
 My salary was doubled within 1 year.
 I was having a good life of Southern California.
 Most upper management including myself either had BMW or Mercedes Benz.
 I was offered one, instead I asked for the raise.
 Then, the IT department of government agency purchased the computer systems with modified component needed to call the manufacturer for warranty service.
 But, the model number did not match with the labels.
 In other words, they spilled the beans.
 They crushed our parties and made us to say good bye to our jobs.

 Ashik Islam is an experienced teacher in multiple subjects such Social Science, and Political Science.
 He is also an expert in Customer Relations, Inventory Management, Operations and Sales.